saim22r/Ansible/README.md

 ## We will use 18.04 ubuntu for ansible controller and agent nodes set up
 ### Please ensure to refer back to your vagrant documentation

-- **You may need to reinstall plugins or dependencies required depending on the OS you are using.**

 ```vagrant
 # -*- mode: ruby -*-
 # vi: set ft=ruby :